cyrille-kone/soft-actor-critic-jax/README.md

 pip install --upgrade -r requirements.txt
 ```

 ## Run
+The config file contains all the agent hyperparameters as well as other options
 ```bash
 python train.py --config "configs/sac.yaml"
 ```

 ## Plot results
-After training, you can plot results by running
+After training, you can plot results by running.
+If you have specified a different output file for plotting, you can replace the command argument by the name of your file.
 ```bash
 python plot.py to_plot.log
 ```